Saturday, April 30, 2011

 1988: Al B. Sure! had the new #1 on the R&B chart with "Nite and Day".

 1988: Dark Side of the Moon by Pink Floyd dropped out of the album chart after a record 725 weeks.
+It reappeared several times since 1988, and holds the Rock Era record now with 861 weeks.

 2002: Vanessa Carlton released her debut album Be Not Nobody.

-2003: Madonna was #1 on the album chart with American Life.
+2003: Madonna was #1 on the Album chart with American Life.

 2004: Ray Charles made his last public appearance when his recording studio was given landmark status by the city of Los Angeles.